shawsy171/angular2ProductList/NOTES.md

-remember to add a gitingore for all the js files
+remember to add a gitingore for all the js files in app